flyway/flywaydb.org/_posts/2018-02-13-community-talks.md

 ## Continuous Database Integration with Flyway
 by **[Sandra Parsick](https://twitter.com/SandraParsick)** (2018-02-08)

-Sandra is currently touring various events around Germany talking about CI with Flyway and how to make things even better by integration [TestContainers](https://www.testcontainers.org/).
+Sandra is currently touring various events around Germany talking about Continuous Database Integration with Flyway and how to make things even better by integration [TestContainers](https://www.testcontainers.org/).

 Here are her slides: